South San Francisco in San Mateo County, California — The American West (Pacific Coastal)

 Erected by South San Francisco Historical Society, South San Francisco Historical Preservation Commission.

 Location.
 37° 39.539′ N, 122° 25.607′ W. Marker is in South San Francisco, California, in San Mateo County.
-Marker is at the intersection of Grand Avenue and Eucalyptus Avenue, on the right when traveling north on Grand Avenue.
+It is at the intersection of Grand Avenue and Eucalyptus Avenue, on the right when traveling north on Grand Avenue.
 Touch for map.
 Marker is at or near this postal address: 800 Grand Avenue, South San Francisco CA 94080, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-McGovern Home (within shouting distance of this marker); Sign Hill (approx. half a mile away); Plymire-Schwarz House (approx. 0.6 miles away); Leipsic Junction (approx. 0.6 miles away); South San Francisco General Hospital (approx. 0.6 miles away); General Hospital (approx. 0.6 miles away); Eikerenkotter House (approx. 0.6 miles away); St. Paul's United Methodist Church (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: McGovern Home (within shouting distance of this marker); Sign Hill (approx. half a mile away); Plymire-Schwarz House (approx. 0.6 miles away); Leipsic Junction (approx. 0.6 miles away); South San Francisco General Hospital (approx. 0.6 miles away); General Hospital (approx. 0.6 miles away); Eikerenkotter House (approx. 0.6 miles away); St. Paul's United Methodist Church (approx. 0.6 miles away).
 Touch for a list and map of all markers in South San Francisco.

 Credits.
-This page was last revised on July 7, 2021.
+This page was last revised on January 9, 2025.
 It was originally submitted on July 7, 2021, by Andrew Ruppenstein of Lamorinda, California.
-This page has been viewed 90 times since then and 28 times this year.
+This page has been viewed 312 times since then and 20 times this year.
 Photos: 1, 2. submitted on July 7, 2021, by Andrew Ruppenstein of Lamorinda, California.